-- Durability: RV toilets are often made of plastic, but some are made with better plastic than others.
+- Durability.
+RV toilets are often made of plastic, but some are made with better plastic than others.
 While it's not as durable as porcelain, it can still function as required.
-If you want to feel like you're at home, a porcelain commode is a better bet, and it's long lasting.
+If you want to feel like you're at home, a porcelain commode is a better bet, and it's longer lasting.

 - The amount of water you use to flush the toilet depends on how long you choose to flush it.
 In general, it should just take a couple of seconds to wash waste down the drain.
 To conserve water, don't flush for very long.